sedadenboer/pokedex/README.md

 ### Start searching for Pokémon

 1. Ensure the database is available and dependencies are installed.
-2. Ensure environment variables are set and correct.
-3. Ensure LLM model is running locally by running:
+2. Ensure LLM model is running locally by running:

 ```bash
 ollama run qwen2.5:3b-instruct
 ```
+3. Ensure environment variables for the database URL and LLM model are set and correct.
 4. Initialize the database (create tables, load CSV data, generate embeddings):

 ```bash
 python main.py --update
 ```

 5. Run the script with a search method.
-The search query and number of Pokémon to display is **requested interactively**:
+The search query and number of Pokémon to display are **requested interactively**:

 ```bash
 python main.py --search [keyword|semantic|hybrid]
 ```

-6. For hybrid search, the RAG pipeline will combine results and **rerank** them before generating an answer using the LLM.
+6. For hybrid search, the RAG pipeline will combine results and rerank them before generating an answer using the LLM.

 Optional verbose logging: